 DEFENDING PROTESTERS

 Demonstrating may be considered the cornerstone of democracy.
 Demonstrations, protest marches, and picketing are protected by the First Amendment.
-However, these activities often lead to arrests for those wishing to exercise their rights.
+However, these activities often lead to arrests for those exercising their rights.

 California Penal Code section 407 says unlawful assembly is “whenever two or more persons assemble together to do an unlawful act or do a lawful act in a violent, boisterous, or tumultuous assembly.”
 To be unlawful, the assembly must be “violent or pose a clear and present danger of imminent violence.”